an image of a white computer in a coffee shop environment. A virtual townhall webcast using virtual event engagement tools is on the screen

 The Role of Hybrid Events in Reducing Digital Burnout

-Hybrid events, which combine in-person and virtual components, offer a more flexible and engaging experience that can help reduce virtual fatigue.
+Hybrid events, which combine in-person and virtual components, offer a more flexible and engaging experience that can help reduce virtual meeting fatigue.

 Increased Flexibility